cosmoEagle/Teaching_assistant/README.md

 7.  **Load from history**
     * Your previous chats will be saved in your mongodb database that you can load from "Previous Discussions" expand menu and continue to chat in them.

-## Gemini Integration Details
+## Model Integration Details

-The Gemini integration is the heart of the DSA Teaching Assistant, enabling it to provide intelligent and context-aware assistance.
+The Gemini model integration is the heart of the DSA Teaching Assistant, enabling it to provide intelligent and context-aware assistance.
 Here's how it works:

 1.  **Initialization:**
     * The `llm_handler.py` module initializes the Gemini API using the `google.generativeai` library.